SciML/DifferentialEquations.jl/docs/src/man/overview.md

 With the solution object, you do the analysis as you please!
-For some result `sol`, the field `sol.u` returns the final solution, and if you give a true solution, `sol.uTrue` is the true solution at the final time.
+For some result `sol`, the field `sol.u` returns the final solution, and if you give a true solution, `sol.u_analytic` is the true solution at the final time.
 If you specified to the solver `save_timeseries=true`, then `sol.timeseries` and `sol.ts` will be outputted which hold the solution/time at every `timeseries_steps` (default set to 100, meaning it saves an output every 100 steps).